system32uwu/aquarium-wars/packages/shark/README.md

 Fork of [nft-collection-generator](https://github.com/manuelpires/nft-collection-generator.git), made to produce multiple collections with different config files for the Aquarium

+## Setup

+I'm running docker with an instance of [go-ipfs](https://hub.docker.com/r/ipfs/go-ipfs), otherwise you can install it to your system.

 ## Usage

 ### Creating a new collection